The Crucial Role of Normalization in Sharpness-Aware Minimization: Case Study: Learning Threshold Neurons for Sparse Coding Problem

-In \Cref{fig:sparse coding}, we plot the performance of SAM, USAM, and GD with different $\eta$'s (while fixing $\rho$) -- gray lines for GD, solid lines for SAM, and dashed lines for USAM.
+In \autoref{fig:sparse coding}, we plot the performance of SAM, USAM, and GD with different $\eta$'s (while fixing $\rho$) -- gray lines for GD, solid lines for SAM, and dashed lines for USAM.
 From the plot, USAM behaves more similarly to GD than SAM: the bias does not decrease sufficiently when the learning rate is not large enough, which consequently to leads poor test accuracy.
 On the other hand, no matter what $\eta$ is chosen for SAM, bias is negative enough and ensures better generalization.
+Hence, \autoref{fig:sparse coding} illustrates that compared to SAM, USAM is less robust to the tuning of $\eta$.

-In \Cref{fig:sparse_coding_rho} (deferred to \Cref{sec:appendix_more_exp}), we also compare these three algorithms when varying $\rho$ and fixing $\eta$.
-In addition to what we observe in \Cref{fig:sparse coding}, we show that normalization also helps stability -- USAM quickly diverges as we increase $\rho$, while SAM remains robust to the choice of $\rho$.
+In \autoref{fig:sparse_coding_rho} (deferred to \autoref{sec:appendix_more_exp}), we also compare these three algorithms when varying $\rho$ and fixing $\eta$.
+In addition to what we observe in \autoref{fig:sparse coding}, we show that normalization also helps stability -- USAM quickly diverges as we increase $\rho$, while SAM remains robust to the choice of $\rho$.
+Thus, USAM is also less robust to the tuning of $\rho$.
+In other words, our observation in \autoref{fig:sparse coding} extends to $\rho$.

-\textbf{Takeaway.} The normalization factor makes the stability and performance of SAM both robust to the choice of the hyper-parameter $\rho$.
-Hence, hyper-parameter tuning, which is typically a tough problem for various optimization algorithms in practice, becomes much easier for SAM thanks to the normalization factor.
+Hence, putting \autoref{fig:sparse coding} and \autoref{fig:sparse_coding_rho} together, we conclude that \emph{\textbf{SAM is robust to different configurations of $(\eta,\rho)$ while USAM is robust to neither of them}}.
+Hence, the normalization of SAM eases hyper-parameter tuning, which is typically a tough problem for GD and many other algorithms -- normalization boosts the success of SAM in practice.